Lethalz/ZetV2/Notes/test prep in 30 dys.md

-1. Every day go through "AT LEAST" 1 chapter of the 31 Days before your CCNA Exam
+1. Every day go through Labs on netsim
-2. GO through the corresponding Jeremy IT Video and lab
 3. Read OCG Chapters
 4. Use your physical CCNA portable command guide to take notes for important commands
 5. Watch any external Videos for a further explanation